uport-project/uport-credentials/docs/reference/index.md

 <a name="Credentials"></a>

 ## Credentials
-The Credentials class allows you to easily create the signed payloads used in uPort including credentials and signed mobile app requests (ex. selective disclosure requests for private data).
+The Credentials class allows you to easily create the signed payloads used in uPort, including credentials and signed mobile app requests (e.g., selective disclosure requests for private data).
 It also provides signature verification over signed payloads.

 **Kind**: global class